Plymouth’s rail partnership and tech whizzes team up to win national award

 A high tech heritage project born in Plymouth has picked up a national award.

-The Devon & Cornwall Rail Partnership, based at the University of Plymouth, teamed up with city digital agency Elixel to encourage more visitors to explore the branch line between Liskeard and Looe.
+The Devon & Cornwall Rail Partnership, based at the University of Plymouth, teamed up with city digital agency Elixel to encourage more visitors to explore the branch line in South East Cornwall between Liskeard and Looe.

 They created a free mobile phone app that celebrates the railway’s 160-year history.
 The app uses GPS to tell passengers the hidden stories behind the views as the train travels beneath the towering viaduct, calls at picturesque stations and meanders alongside the estuary.
 It even brings to life a talking portrait of Horace Holbrook, Superintendent of the Line in 1908, on new interpretation boards at Liskeard and Looe stations.